Ada-Developers-Academy/core-unit-2/api-9-deployment/deployment.md

 ## Introduction

-Our applications and web APIs are developed locally and available locally—they are only accessible while our local machines are running a server, and only through `localhost`.
+Our applications and web APIs are both developed and available locally — they are only accessible while our local machines are running a server, and only through `localhost`.

 If our personal machines are turned off, then our server isn't running, and our API isn't accessible.